OfficeDev/outlook-dev-docs/docs/actionable-messages/actions-and-inputs.md

 ms.author: jasonjoh
 ---

-# Avaialable action and input types for Outlook Actionable Messages
+# Available action and input types for Outlook Actionable Messages

 Outlook Actionable Messages support two types of actions: calling an external service via HTTP POST, and opening a URI.
 When calling an external service, an actionable message can also contain a number of different input types to get information from the user.